Nutrition

 via Simple Truth

-Spaghetti, angel hair and lasagna noodles all fall in the wheelhouse of Natural Heaven, a producer that uses hearts of palm to create low-carb pasta for the cautious eater.
-Because they’re water-packed for freshness, you can microwave them straight from the pouch.
+Spaghetti, angel hair and lasagna noodles all fall in the wheelhouse of Natural Heaven, another producer that uses hearts of palm to create low-carb pasta.
+Because they’re water-packed for freshness, you can microwave these keto pasta noodles straight from the pouch.

 Natural Heaven Hearts of Palm Spaghetti Nutritional Info (per 87-gram serving)